This guide has been designed to help you complete the leaver form and understand what information you need to state in each section.

 (18.50 ÷ 37.00 x 43.145 ÷ 52.143 x 100 = 41.3718%)

-- Using annual hours: actual weekly hours x weeks worked: 20 x 40 = 800 total actual hours per annum
+- Using annual hours: actual weekly hours x weeks worked: 20 hpw x 40 wks = 800 total actual hours pa

 ** If you use SIMS Payroll software, the percentage you need is stated in the ‘Pay factor’ field

-This section requires you to confirm the full-time equivalent pensionable pay for the pre 2014 benefits (Final Salary Pension)
+This section requires you to confirm the full-time equivalent pensionable pay for any pre 2014 benefits (Final Salary Pension) the member has built up.
+We ask that you complete this section for all leavers.

 Any pension built up to 31st March 2014 has the protection of a final salary link to the date of leaving.
 The final pay used to calculate this part of a member’s benefits will be the pensionable pay earned over the last 365 days of membership uprated to a full-time equivalent (FTE).